nickbrandt/GitLab/doc/ci/multi_project_pipelines.md

 NOTE: **Note:**
 "Bridge" jobs do not support every configuration entry that a user can use in the case of regular jobs.
-"Bridge" jobs will not to be picked by a runner, thus there is no point in adding support for `script`, for example.
-If a user tries to used unsupported configuration syntax, YAML validation will fail upon pipeline creation.
+"Bridge" jobs will not to be picked by a Runner, thus there is no point in adding support for `script`, for example.
+If a user tries to use unsupported configuration syntax, YAML validation will fail upon pipeline creation.

 ### Specifying a downstream pipeline branch

-It is possible to specify a branch name that a downstream pipeline will use.
+It is possible to specify a branch name that a downstream pipeline will use:

 ```yaml
 rspec: